cyberwlodarczyk/pustynia/README.md

-# Pustynia 💬
+# Pustynia 🐪

 ## Introduction

-This project is a very simple chat service with minimalistic end-to-end encryption.
-The server's job is to manage the rooms and broadcast all of the encrypted noise to the appropriate clients.
-To join a room, a random 9 letter code such as `efz-fzg-tym` and a password are required.
-Users can see other messages and type a new one with a label like `bob> `.
+This is a very simple command-line chat service with minimalistic end-to-end encryption.
+The server's job is to manage rooms and broadcast encrypted data to appropriate clients.
+Joining a room requires a random 9-letter code such as `efz-fzg-tym` and a password.
+Users can see messages from others and send their own, which will appear with a label like `bob> `.

-## Missing features
+## Todos

-Due to lack of time this project lacks very important features, such as:
+- Docker configuration
+- Better authentication
 - Logging
+- Authorization
 - Chat history
-- Permissions
 - Rate limiting

 ## Contributing